whyamiroot/micro-todo/README.md

     - [ ] Restricts querying internal services from external clients
     - [ ] Restricts querying admin services from external clients
     - [ ] Writes logs to `Logger`
-- `APIGateway`:
-    - [ ] Proxies HTTP request to a corresponding instance, converting from HTTP to internal protocol
-    - [ ] Queries `Registry` for suitable service instance
-    - [ ] Responses with HTTP error if service is unavailable
-    - [ ] Manages headers
-    - [ ] Writes logs to `Logger`
 - `Auth`:
     - [ ] Registers new users
     - [ ] Authorizes users